kobi-hari-courses/2111-microfocus-css/Modules/05 - Sizes and Position/README.md

 # Module 5 - Sizing and Position
-In this module we will cover various sizing techniques, responsivness, and positioning.

 ## Media Queries
 * How to create a media query
 * How to modify the layout according to media properties